jplewe/aivx.io/about.md

 ### about the founder

-[john plewe](https://www.linkedin.com/in/johnplewe/) is a longtime developer of popular cross-platform consumer creative software at [Nevercenter](https://nevercenter.com) (Silo, Milo, CameraBag, Pixelmash), and games on the side (Shibuya, Crossgrams).
+[John Plewe](https://www.linkedin.com/in/johnplewe/) is a longtime developer of popular cross-platform consumer creative software at [Nevercenter](https://nevercenter.com) (Silo, Milo, CameraBag, Pixelmash), and games on the side (Shibuya, Crossgrams).

-highlights + recognition include a #2 mac app of the year award from Apple, a #1 app on the ios app store, an Epic Games MegaGrant, a PAX 10 Indie Showcase selection, an IGF honorable mention for best mobile game, and being ambushed with job offers from Valve's Gabe Newell in his office full of knives.
+Highlights + recognition include a #2 mac app of the year award from Apple, a #1 app on the ios app store, an Epic Games MegaGrant, a PAX 10 Indie Showcase selection, an IGF honorable mention for best mobile game, and being ambushed with job offers from Valve's Gabe Newell in his office full of knives.